-British Science Week starts at Ladycross on Monday 8th March.
-The theme is 'Innovations for the Future'.
+British Science Week started at Ladycross on Monday 8th March.
+The theme was 'Innovations for the Future'.

 Click below to find our plan for science week and lots of exciting investigations linked to this theme!

 "The important thing is to never stop questioning."
 Albert Einstein

 At Ladycross, we want science to excite our children and increase their curiosity of the world around them.
 We aim to embed an understanding that science is everywhere, related to all aspects of our lives, and encourage the children to make links and raise their own scientific questions, both during discrete science lessons and across the curriculum.
 This is encouraged throughout every pupil’s learning journey from Nursery to Year Two and we aim for children to leave us with an enquiring mind and thirst for more knowledge about our world.